Holders Barcelona into women's Champions League final

 Wolfsburg (Germany) (AFP) – Barcelona returned to the women's Champions League final despite having their 45-match winning run ended by a 2-0 loss at Wolfsburg in Saturday's semi-final second leg.

+"I'm proud of the team, especially as the second leg we showed what we are made of and we could have had a few more goals," goal-scorer Wassmuth told DAZN.

+"It wasn't easy to come back after the first leg and beat Barcelona."

-Reigning European champions Barcelona had romped to a 5-1 victory in front of a crowd of 91,648 -- a world record in women's football -- in the first leg at Camp Nou.
+The reigning European champions had romped to a 5-1 victory in front of a crowd of 91,648 -- a world record in women's football -- in the first leg at Camp Nou.

 After a goalless first half, Wassmuth scored her 10th goal in as many Champions League games when she smashed home from outside the area just after the break.